 So before a single splash of color has been added, the placement of the design elements in the interface should be justified with user feedback.
 Likewise, before any line of code is written, the UX design should have reached a consensus with both stakeholders and developers.

 From a business perspective, UX prototyping is a kind of safeguard.
-When done well, it ensures your understands and approves of your product’s design before it ever launches.
+When done well, it ensures you understand and approve of your product’s design before it ever launches.

 No prototype is perfect, so there will be changes as the design goes through multiple rounds of testing.
-This is an ideal scenario, because it helps you iron out bugs and misplaced design like a metalworker would eliminate imperfections in a suit of armor.
+This is an ideal scenario because it helps you iron out bugs and misplaced designs like a metalworker would eliminate imperfections in a suit of armor.

 But if you need to make changes later in the design process, then you have a problem.
 The further you along in the process you are, the more sophisticated the design becomes.
 And the more expensive it becomes to fix.